before80/go_docs/content/stdLib/text/template.md

 		{"Cousin Rodney", "", false},
 	}

-	// Create a new template and parse the letter into it. t := template.Must(template.New("letter").Parse(letter))
+	// Prepare some data to insert into the template. t := template.Must(template.New("letter").Parse(letter))

 	// Execute the template for each recipient.